I was honored to perform for the Third Sunday of Advent on December 13, 2020. I hope you enjoy this online worship service!

 0 Comments

-Blog and Noteworthy NewsStay tuned for the latest news and musings from Kela Walton.
+Blog and Noteworthy NewsStay tuned for the latest news and musings from Kela Walton and her students.
 Archives

 Categories